EnricLG/ACS/README.md

-# Layered Cipher System (LCS) – A Multi‑Layer Encryption Exercise
+# Layered Cipher System (LCS)

-This project demonstrates a **4‑phase encryption pipeline** that transforms any plaintext into a 100×100 grid of symbols.
-Each phase is fully reversible when the secret keys are known, but without them the ciphertext becomes computationally infeasible to decode – even if the algorithm and the original plaintext are known.
+A multi‑layer encryption exercise that transforms any plaintext into a 100×100 grid of symbols.
+Each layer is fully reversible when the secret key is known, but without it the ciphertext is computationally unbreakable.

-## 🔐 The Four Phases
+## 🔐 The Phases

 ### Phase 0 – Preprocessing
 - Real words are padded to at least 6 characters.